-- Offer false reassurances to parents about having a healthy baby. - Minimise parents' previous experiences and current concerns. - Make assumptions about how a parent might feel at any stage. - Assume parents attended antenatal classes in previous pregnancies. - Exclude fathers, partners, family/support individuals.
+- Offer false reassurances to parents about having a healthy baby. - Minimise parents' previous experiences and current concerns. - Make assumptions about how a parent might feel at any stage. - Assume parents attended antenatal classes in previous pregnancies. - Exclude partners or other family members